TassiloPitrasch/monitory/README.md

-        "title": "Title of the notification - displayed as heading", "text": "Text for the notification - displayed as standard text", "color": "Base color for the notification (hex) - like fffff for white", "private_names": [
+        "title": "Title of the notification - displayed as heading", "text": "Text for the notification - displayed as standard text", "color": "Base color for the notification (hex) - like fffff for white", "push_empty": "true/false - how to deal with empty section data", "private_names": [
-          "Array of usernames", "that should be monitored"] }
+          "Array of usernames", "that should be monitored" ],
+        "services": {
+          "docker": [
+            "Array of Docker services (by container names)", "that should be monitored" ]
+        }
+    }

 # Execution
-`./monitoring.sh` - that's it.
+`./monitoring.sh` - to run the script.

-# Output
-The script checks for three things:

- 1. IPs newly blocked by fail2ban.
- 2. IPs unblocked by fail2ban.
+Following checks can be executed by setting the corresponding flag.

+ - `-f`: fail2ban ➡️ IPs newly blocked and unblocked by fail2ban.
+This flag needs an argument, either `full` if a list of the IP addresses should be displayed, `numbers` if the numbers are sufficient.
- 3. Unsuccessful authentication attempts with the usernames defined in the settings-file.
+ - `-s`: ssh ➡️ Unsuccessful authentication attempts with the usernames defined in the settings-file.
+ - `-d`: Docker ➡️ Running Docker services as defined (by the respective container names) in the settings-file.

 The metrics are collected since the last time the script was executed.
 During the first execution, the option `--since yesterday` is used for `journalctl` when grabbing the data for the third metric.